 The Mortgage Insurance Fund has two lines of business.
-It provides insurance on mortgages for affordable multi-family housing and supportive housing and on other mortgage loans made by government entities and commercial lenders.
+It provides insurance on mortgages for affordable multi-family housing and special needs facilities and on other mortgage loans made by government entities and commercial lenders.
 It also provides both pool and primary insurance on single family mortgages purchased by SONYMA.